-Managing consent to applications and evaluating consent requests
+Manage consent to applications and evaluate consent requests

-After end-user consent is disabled or restricted, there are several important considerations to ensure your organization stays secure while still allowing business critical applications to be used.
-These steps are crucial to minimize impact on your organization's support team and IT administrators, while preventing the use of unmanaged accounts in third-party applications.
+After you've disabled or restricted user consent, you have several important steps to take to help keep your organization secure as you continue to allow business-critical applications to be used.
+These steps are crucial to minimize impact on your organization's support team and IT administrators, and to help prevent the use of unmanaged accounts in third-party applications.

 Process changes and education

-Review your organization's existing processes for users to request administrator approval for an application, and make updates if necessary.
+Review your organization's existing processes for users to request administrator approval for an application, and update them if necessary.
 If processes are changed:

 - Update the relevant documentation, monitoring, automation, and so on.